Skip to contents

 additional_files

 Character vector, additional files to include.
-Custom functions must go into a script called "functions.R", and additional files that need to be accessible during the build process can be named anything.
+Custom functions must go into a script called "functions.py", and additional files that need to be accessible during the build process can be named anything.

 nix_env